Anchor Wellness Pilates Studio

 The Anchor Wellness Center offers Pilates with a twist.

-Our unique affiliation and close proximity to Physical Therapists provides our instructors the opportunity to specialize in the Pilates Mat, Private Pilates Reformer & Small Group Reformer classes with a hyper-focus on rehabilitation.
+Our unique affiliation and close proximity to Physical Therapists provides our instructors the opportunity to specialize in:

 We All Have Unique Needs…